espressif/esp-idf/docs/en/api-guides/lwip.rst

 - If there is enough free IRAM, select :ref:`CONFIG_LWIP_IRAM_OPTIMIZATION` to improve TX/RX throughput

+.. only:: SOC_WIFI_SUPPORTED

     If using a Wi-Fi network interface, please also refer to :ref:`wifi-buffer-usage`.

 Minimum latency
 ^^^^^^^^^^^^^^^